aai-institute/pyDVL/docs/getting-started/glossary.md

 Rank correlation is a simple way of measuring the stability of estimates for the values of a training set.
-It is computed as the Spearman correlation between the values of two different runs of the same method, after changing some hyperparameter like random seed, number of samples, etc.
+It is computed as the Spearman correlation between the values of two different runs of the same method, after changing some hyperparameter like random seed, number of updates during a single run, etc.

  * [[benchmarking-valuation-methods|Benchmarking valuation methods]].